-Antimuscarinics work by attaching to the receptors and in this way stopping the chemicals from 'docking' there to make the muscle contract.
-Reducing the muscle contractions in this way often helps to relieve some of the symptoms caused by IBS.
+Antimuscarinics work by attaching to the receptors and in this way stop the chemicals from 'docking' there.
+This stops or reduces the muscle contractions which can help to relieve some of the symptoms caused by IBS.

 Because muscarinic receptors are also found in other parts of the body, taking an antimuscarinic can have other effects.
 For example, muscarinic receptors also help to control the production of saliva in the mouth.
 Taking a medicine that blocks these receptors may cause a dry mouth.

 Smooth muscle relaxants work directly on the smooth muscle in the wall of the gut.
 Here they help to relax the muscle and relieve the pain associated with a contraction of the gut.

 Antispasmodics are commonly used in IBS: